CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Experiments

 \subsection{Main Results}

 \paragraph{Results on the data query task.} We compare \textsc{CodeLutra} with baselines in code generation for the data query task, as shown in Table~\ref{table:main_results}.
 We found that existing open-source LLMs like Llama-3-8B still have a significant performance gap in code generation for data queries compared to closed-source LLMs like GPT-4.
 Although supervised fine-tuning can help bridge this gap—e.g., SFT increases the EX of Llama-3-8B on Spider from 59.3\% to 67.9\%—there remains a notable difference with GPT-4's 74.4\%.
 Through our refinement framework, Llama-3-8B after four iterations exceeded SFT performance by 16.9\% and \textbf{\emph{even outperforms GPT-4 with an execution accuracy of 76.6\%}}.
 Additionally, on the more challenging BIRD dataset, after three iterations, \textsc{CodeLutra} significantly improved the EX of the base model from 22.3 to 43.1, achieving performance very close to GPT-4.
+The similar performance observed between iterations 3 and 4 can be attributed to model convergence, as the model approaches its optimal state with no further gains in later iterations.

 \paragraph{Results on the data science task.} Table~\ref{table:main_results} also presents results for the data science task, where we evaluate both open-source and closed-source LLMs, as well as our method \textsc{CodeLutra}.
 On the DS-1000 dataset, open-source models like Llama-3-8B and Gemma-7B struggle, with significantly lower EM and Pass@1 scores compared to closed-source models like GPT-4.
 Fine-tuning provides a minor boost in performance, as seen with Llama-3-8B’s Pass@1 improving from 28.2\% to 30.0\%.
 However, as with the data query task, a large performance gap remains between fine-tuned open-source models and closed-source ones, where GPT-4 leads with a Pass@1 score of 49.4\%.
-Nonetheless, \textsc{CodeLutra} demonstrates substantial improvements (from 28.2\% to \textbf{48.6\%}), offering a promising path for narrowing this gap further.
+Nonetheless, \textsc{CodeLutra} demonstrates substantial improvements (from 28.2\% to \textbf{48.6\%}), offering a promising path for narrowing this gap.